|

 CHARLES

-HOLLINGSHEAD HATCH was born in 1835,
+HOLLINGSHEAD HATCH was born

 the son of George G. Hatch who died in Portsmouth, Virginia in 1842